-- If you do not comply with the rules set out in your Letter of Appointment or elsewhere. - If you are no longer qualified to live in an Almshouse.
-It is possible that your circumstances could change to make you no longer eligible.
-For example, if your financial position has improved significantly. - If you are no longer able to look after yourself, even with the help of your family, carers and Social Services.
+- if your financial position has improved significantly. - If you are no longer able to look after yourself, even with the help of your family, carers and Social Services.
 In such circumstances, we may ask Social Services to assess your needs and the appropriateness of your living in an Almshouse.